 HIV lives inside the fluids in the body.
-Everyone’s body has an immune system (this is what fights off illnesses and is like your body's army).
+Everyone’s body has an immune system (this is what fights off illnesses and protects you from infections).
 The HIV virus attacks the immune system cells, and makes copies of itself which kill off the helpful immune system cells, and so, after a while, your immune system cannot fight off colds and other illnesses.

 The medicines, which are called anti-retroviral therapies, stop the HIV from attacking the immune system.
 They can’t get rid of the HIV virus completely, but they do stop it multiplying (making more and more copies of the virus), and therefore help the immune system to fight the HIV.